 After 36 months your cost sharing for Medicare oxygen equipment coverage is \$0.
 The original cost sharing will resume after 5 years.
+If prior to enrolling in UVM Health Advantage Secure (PPO) you had made 36 months of rental payment for oxygen equipment coverage, your cost sharing in

-Services that are covered for you What you must pay when you get these services
+Services that are covered for you What you must pay when you get these services UVM Health Advantage Secure (PPO) is \$0.